Posted by Alex McCoy ● March 25, 2020

 COVID-19: Insurance and Securities Licensing Updates

-We have compiled a list of insurance and securities licensing changes, both Prelicensing and Continuing Education related, happening due to the COVID-19 outbreak.
-This post is updated daily as changes are announced by regulators.
+A.D.
+Banker & Company has compiled a list of insurance and securities licensing changes, both Prelicensing and Continuing Education related, happening due to the COVID-19 outbreak.
+This post is updated daily as state regulators announce updates and changes, including remote testing.
 We encourage you to visit the FINRA website and your state's department of insurance website to get more information.

-The Alabama Department of Insurance is allowing Temporary Producer Licensing and has issued Bulletin 2020-10, which extends deadlines for Prelicensing certificates and CE proctoring requirements.
+The Alabama Department of Insurance is allowing Temporary Producer Licensing.

-Any Prelicensing certificate which expires in March, April or May of 2020 is extended for 90 days past the stated expiration date on the certificate.
+Any Prelicensing Certificate of Completion which expires in March-July have been extended past the stated expiration date on the certificate.